rsankowski/sankowski-et-al-microglia/README.md

 This is a somewhat convoluted script that I had used to load the data back in 2018.
 When re-running all analysis I realized that in order to more reliably reproduce the clustering of the paper you need not only the .coutt.csv, but also the other cout*.csv files that you will find in the "data/counts" folder.
 Another unexpected behavior during the loading process is the necessity for the counts files of Pat16.
 The counts of the other patients were initially loaded together with this case, and the counts table is different when this sample is not loaded concomitantly.
 Even though we have not included this sample before running RaceID, it is included for the loading.
 The lines causing this unexpected behavior are lines 148-155, where cells expressing more than 20% of the low-quality cell marker KCNQ1OT1 and genes with a correlation with KCNQ1OT1 < .65 were excluded.
 Since the sample was not included in the final manuscript, it is excluded from the following analyses.
 We have updated the GEO repository associated with this paper with these files.
 All counts files can be found here: https://drive.google.com/file/d/15k-vvl3nOvBh2OQeUCAfUOCsTNi-u3cx/view?usp=sharing.

 ### 2_RaceID_with_all_control_cells.R
 At this point your computer will for the first time need quite some time to run RaceID on all control cells contained in this study.
 This script will return the sc object that you can use to obtain the equivalent of figure 1b containing different cell types.
 Please note that the layout of your t-SNE map will be different as the underlying algorithm has a random process that leads to different embeddings every time.
-You can transfer the embeddings from the original paper based on the provided table ("data/all_ctrl_cells_clusters+embeddings_nn.csv").
 The results of the RaceID analysis are saved under "data/sc_all_ctrl_cells.RData".

 ### 3_plotting_all_control_cells.R
 This code contains the graphical output that was used for figures 1b and Extended data Figure 3a.
 Note that the layout of the t-SNE map may be different from the paper due to the random character of the embedding.
-If you want the same t-SNE layout of the function please use the provided table ("data/all_ctrl_cells_clusters+embeddings_nn.csv") as described in lines 7-12 of the script.
-To make sure that the clustering output of your RaceID run was consistent with the clustering in the original paper please run the code in line 12.
-If the clustering is consistent, you should only see numbers >0 on the diagonal and the other numbers should be 0.
-- Lines 14-16 contain the code for figure 1b
+- Lines 9-11 contain the code for figure 1b
-- Lines 18-37 contain the code for extended data figure 3a
+- Lines 13-33 contain the code for extended data figure 3a

 ### 4_RaceID_with_microglia_control_cells.R
 This is the code that was the basis for most of the analyses for figures 1-3.
 The used parameters are copied and adopted from the RaceID manual as it was in 2018 when the analysis was performed.
 For your reference I added the manual in the data/ folder under "Reference_manual_RaceID3_StemID2.pdf".
 Genes associated with tissue dissociation were removed from RaceID clustering.
 Again, please note that since the t-SNE algorithm has a random component your t-SNE map will look different from the one that I have obtained after my analysis.
 The clustering, however is expected to be stable.
 One aspect that caused internal discussions was the output of the findoutliers function on the RaceID object.
 The purpose of this function is to find "rare" cell types by inducing some degree of overclustering, for a reference see the original publication by Grün et al, Nature 2015 (https://doi.org/10.1038/nature14966).
 Running this function gave rise to a somewhat bizzare cluster 14 that consisted of two distinct clouds of ~30 cells each that were positioned at opposite ends of the t-SNE map as outliers from clusters 2 and 9, respectively.
 Since, as shown in the paper, clusters 2 and 9 have substantial transcriptional and biological differences, we found the fusion of cells from both clusters counterintuitive.
 We had several options on how to proceed and decided to keep the outlier cells from clusters 2 and 9 with their respective parent clusters as they were assigned by the original clustering before outlier detection.
 An alternative would have been to further subcluster cluster 14 and separate both cell clouds.
 However, this would have led to the exclusion of these cells from analysis as the resulting clusters would have fallen under the 1% cutoff that we had set for the inclustion of clusters into the analysis.
 We wanted to avoid exclustion of cells as much as possible to maximize the insights gained from our data.
 If you wish to obtain plots and analyses with the embeddings and clustering of the original paper please enforce both from the file "data/ctrl_microglia_clusters+embeddings_nn.csv".
 This is done in lines 161-172 of the present script.
 In order to run the analysis on an identical RaceID object as was used for the paper, please run the following analyses with the object saved under "data/sc_ctrl_microglia_nn.RData".
-If you run the analyses with the object that you obtained from running this script yourself, your downstream results will be identical or consistent with the paper.
+If you run the analyses with the object that you obtained from running this script yourself, your downstream results will be consistent with the paper.

 ### 5_diffgenes_ctrl.R
 Differential gene expression testing was conducted similarly to the DESeq2 algorithm as described by Love et al, 2014 (https://doi.org/10.1186/s13059-014-0550-8).
 For this analysis comparisons between each cluster and all other pooled clusters and all other individual clusters were conducted.
 The output was saved in the folder "data/Cluster_specific_genes/Up".
 It is exported for analysis using lines 45-68.
 In order to ensure that genes associated with tissue dissociation overlay potential biological effects, a number of genes in question was removed from the list before plotting.
 The gene list obtained here was used to generate figure panels 1c, 1h, figure 2, figure 3h-j as well as Extended data figures 4-5 and 7d.